Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

     }
 ```

-At last, after work done above, we are truly "serving" when executing code following. `accept` function fetches the connection on the top of the pending list out and start a conversation.
+At last, after work done above, we are truly "serving" when executing code following. `accept` function fetches the connection on the top of the pending list out and starts a conversation.
 It returns the handle of the client socket.
 After that, we ought to do echo.
-Its a loop of `receive` and `send`.
+It's just a loop of `receive` and `send`.

 Answer yourself why `BUFFSIZE` and not `BUFFSIZE - 1`.